Investigating ionising sources and the complex interstellar medium of GHZ2 at $z=12.3$: Spectroscopic features in the GHZ2 spectrum

 \subsection{Evidence of variability of the Bowen fluorescence emission at 3133~\AA}

 The first-epoch dataset of \citetalias{Castellano2024} presented a significant detection of the O~III line at 3133~\AA\ emitted via Bowen resonance fluorescence \citep{Bowen1934,Bowen1947}.
 This line is generated in a highly ionized and dense environment by the resonant decay of He~II Ly$\alpha$ photons and is commonly observed in Seyfert nuclei \citep[e.g.,][]{Netzer1985,Malkan1986,Schachter1990}, symbiotic and X-ray binaries \citep[e.g.,][]{Schachter1989,Selvelli2007} and planetary nebulae \citep[e.g.,][]{Liu1993}.
-We found that in the stacked, full-depth spectrum the emission is detected with a lower significance and flux (1.6$\pm$0.3 \ergs), compared to first epoch observations \citepalias[2.9$\pm$0.5, \ergs][]{Castellano2024}.
+We found that in the stacked, full-depth spectrum the emission is detected with a lower significance and flux (1.6$\pm$0.3 $10^{-19}$~\ergs), compared to first epoch observations \citepalias[2.9$\pm$0.5 $10^{-19}$~\ergs][]{Castellano2024}.
 We thus compared the spectra of the two separated epochs acquired in Oct.
-2023 and July 2024, respectively, finding that the lower SNR and flux in the stacked spectrum is due to the emission feature being undetected in the latter, with a 3$\sigma$ upper limit of 0.9 \ergs.
+2023 and July 2024, respectively, finding that the lower SNR and flux in the stacked spectrum is due to the emission feature being undetected in the latter, with a 3$\sigma$ upper limit of 0.9 $10^{-19}$~\ergs.
+The discrepancy between the two epochs cannot be explained by a simple measurement scatter.
+In fact, by randomly extracting fluxes according to the first epoch flux and uncertainty, we estimated a probability of 3$\times 10^{-5}$ of measuring a value equal, or lower than the second epoch upper limit.
 The comparison between the two epochs at the position of the \oiiibowen~line is shown in~Fig.~\ref{fig_OIIIBowen}.

 As a first check, we visually inspected the individual 2D nods generated by the Step2 pipeline to verify that no residual artefacts were present at the position of the line.
 We then analysed an independent reduction of both the final spectrum and of the separated epochs to ensure that the difference between the two datasets is not caused by erroneous handling of the reduction process.
 This alternative data reduction has been performed through the procedure described in detail by \citet{Roberts-Borsani2024} \citep[see also,][]{Roberts-Borsani2025b} which is based on both official STScI pipeline routines and custom codes.
 We found the same results as in our reference spectra, with the line detected at SNR$>$5 in the first epoch dataset and undetected in the second epoch dataset, resulting in a SNR$\sim$3 detection in the stacked spectrum (left panel in Fig.~\ref{fig_OIIIBowen_visitsGRB}).
 Finally, we inspected reduced spectra of the five separated pointings comprising our dataset, finding a detection on both P10 and P11 observations of Oct.
 2023 at a SNR consistent with expectations, and no detection in any of the July 2024 pointings (Fig.~\ref{fig_OIIIBowen_visitsGRB}, right panel).
 We thus conclude that the non-detection of this feature in the second-epoch observations is most likely attributed to intrinsic variability of the emission line.